jorishr/design-patterns/builder-pattern/readme.md

 const user = new User('Bob', undefined, undefined, new Address('12345', 'Main St.'));
 ```
 Keeping track of all the optional properties when creating a new user can become very complex very fast.

-# The solution
+## Possible solutions
-- A. the traditional way with a builder constructor function -> see builder.js
+- the traditional way with a builder constructor function -> see builder.js
-- B. the ES6 way with paramater object  -> see builder_new.js
+- the ES6 way with a parameter object  -> see builder_new.js

 The ES6 way is preferable unless you work with a really complex object, then the traditional way may more adequate.